Valve says removing controversial games from Steam is hard so it’s not going to

-Internet platforms removing objectionable content from their site has been one of the most difficult challenges of the past several years.
-Valve has also determined that it’s a pretty difficult challenge in their Steam gaming store, but unlike some of the other major platforms on the web, they’ve decided they’re not going to do anything unless the content is actually illegal or as they put it “straight up trolling.”
+Internet platforms removing objectionable content from their sites has been one of the more difficult challenges for tech companies in recent years.
+Valve has also determined that it’s a pretty difficult challenge in their Steam gaming store, but unlike some of the other major platforms on the web, they’ve decided they’re not going to do anything unless the content is actually illegal or, as they put it, “straight up trolling.”

 The company has also asserted that “the games we allow onto the Store will not be a reflection of Valve’s values…”